 All persistent data is encrypted at rest using the AES-256 standards or similarly high standards, allowing Google Cloud Platform to have successfully completed ISO 27001, ISO 27017, ISO 27018, PCI DSS 3.2, SSAE-16, SOC 1, SOC 2, and SOC 3 certifications.
 See Google Cloud Security Compliance.

 Unless on a custom plan or explicitly stated elsewhere, our data is processed and stored in GCP in the United States via the us-central1 region.

-Lucky Orange's proactive approach to treating data as sensitive has allowed our collection process to be largely GDPR compliant well in advance of the regulation going live in May 2018.
+Lucky Orange's proactive approach to treating data as sensitive has allowed our collection process to be GDPR compliant well in advance of the regulation live as of May 2018.
 To read more about the steps we are taking, you can find it here.

 Encryption in transit and at rest

 Lucky Orange will encrypt all data transmitted from your visitor's browsers to our servers as well as when the data is stored at rest in GCP.
 Even if your website does not employ HTTPS (secure) encryption, our data will still be transmitted via an HTTPS (secure) connection.

 All production systems are running recent, continuously patched versions of linux or Kubernetes Container-Optimized OS.
 Additional hosted services, such as Google Cloud Bigtable, are comprehensively hardened Google infrastructure-as-a-service (IaaS) platforms.